mwlon/pcodec/README.md

 ## Wrapped Format

-Quantile compression can also be used to write data pages interleaved into a columnar format, as opposed to writing a standalone file.
+Quantile compression can also be used to write data pages interleaved into a columnar format.
 As compared to the standalone format, this omits unnecessary metadata such as counts, compressed byte size, and chunk/termination bytes.
-It also allows writing finer data pages within a chunk, allowing data to be interleaved efficiently.
+It also allows writing finer data pages within a chunk for efficiently interleaving with other data.

 ## Extra